ihym/ngx-card/README.md

 ## Usage
-Once installed you need to import our main module into your module.
+Once installed you need to import our main module into yours.
 You should end up with code similar to this:

 ```javascript
 import {MyComponent} from '...';